CPA Program rules and regulations

 - Access to Guided Learning is available to all candidates enrolled in a CPA Program subjects (except Singapore Taxation) and made available as per the important dates and fees.

 - Access to My Online Learning will be disabled after the exam period and as advertised in the important dates and fees.
-The 'Ask the Expert' forums within Guided Learning become read-only from the advertised dates.
+The 'Ask the Expert' forums within Guided Learning becomes read-only from the advertised dates.

 - Refunds will be issued for cancellation of an enrolment up to the advertised closing date for cancellations (see important dates and fees).
 No refunds will be issued if the enrolment is cancelled after the first cancellation closing date of the same semester as the original enrolment.